 - What do you want done about the situation?

-All members should be aware of their responsibilities, and know that those perpetrating sexual harassment will be subject to the Conduct Policy enforced by QuidditchUK with zero tolerance.
+All members should be aware of their responsibilities, and know that those perpetrating sexual harassment will be subject to the Conduct Policy enforced by QUK with zero tolerance.
 We hope that by issuing this resource we have made clear our commitment to keeping our community free from sexual harassment.